r-clarkson/Notepad/README.md

 --------------------------
 1. Put the text files you wish to parse within the "notes" folder of this package.
 There are test notes in there, and you can remove them if you wish.
 2. CD into the "Notepad" directory of this program in terminal.
-3. Run by copy/pasting the command "./gradlew run"
-    ** "gradlew run" on windows
+3. Run by copy/pasting the command "./gradlew run -q" ** "gradlew run -q" on windows
 4. Perform tests by copy/pasting the command "./gradlew test" ** "gradlew test" on windows

 INSTRUCTIONS
 ------------
-1. The program requires user input; simply type the number of the option you want and press enter
+1. The program requires user input; simply type commands as prompted
-2. Gradle may display something like "BUILD 75%" at the cursor; ignore this and type your input normally

 OUR THOUGHTS
 ------------
+***
+HW1
+***
 We originally had an incorrect concept of the requirements of this project, and this led the program to being more complicated than necessary.
 However, at the point that we got clarifications, we decided to simply move forward with what we had instead of trying to go backwards.
 So, at some points our code may look bulky.
 We did our best to document and make the code clean where we could.

 We decided to use gradle.
 Testing does not currently work as "gradle build" fails due to file processing errors.
 This is because the program depends on user input to get the filepath.
 We do, however, have some test files.
 We did not get to finish them in time unfortunately, so there are some missing.